Embracing Diversity: A Call to Spiritual Maturity

 Those tiny switches on the back of electronic devices.
 Flip it one way, and you get one function.
 Flip it the other way, and everything changes—brightness, color temperature, performance.
 It feels like a significant portion of our society has become dip-switch people.

-We become unstable, governed not by conscience, but by control, not by principle, but by pressure.
+We become unstable, governed not by conscience, but by control; not by principle, but by pressure.
 The real danger is not disagreement.
 Healthy disagreement strengthens us.
-The real danger is instability—when we cannot hold a moral position unless it is socially safe to hold it.
+The real danger is instability—when we cannot hold a moral position unless it is socially safe to do so.
 When we outsource our discernment to the loudest voice in the room, we stop leading our lives.
 We simply respond to noise.

 The Biblical Call to Maturity